Sam-Hildebrand/Pinecil-v2-Python-Settings-Manager/README.md

 ```
 ### write

-Load a settings pickle and apply only changed values to the device.
+Load a settings json and apply only changed values to the device.
 ```
 python pinecil_settings_manager.py write path/to/mysettings_v1.0.3.json
 ```